Eden Jessie (McCulloch)

 Jessie contested the August 1945 general election in the Handsworth constituency, winning 1,390 votes, or (for a Communist) a respectable 3.4%.
 Living in Handsworth, her slogan was `Elect a Handsworth woman for Handsworth'.
-Only a few month's later, in the November 1945 municipal elections, Jessie did stupendously well - not enough to become elected a councillor – but she more than doubled her vote, polling 2,887 votes.
+Only a few month's later, in the November 1945 municipal elections, Jessie did stupendously well - not enough to become elected a councillor – but she more than doubled her vote, polling 2,887 votes in a single ward.
 Two other Communist candidates in Birmingham also polled well but Jessie was way out ahead.
-Sam Blackwell polled 1,968 votes, and Dr Mollie Barrow (see separate entry) 1,796 also as Communist candidates.
+Sam Blackwell polled 1,968 votes, and Dr Mollie Barrow (see separate entries) 1,796 also as Communist candidates.
 [Daily Worker November 3rd 1945]

 As we have seen, Jessie and Walter McCulloch had become life partners.
 In the summer of 1948, they married.
 By this time, they lived at 361 Walsall Road, Perry Barr, a short distance only from their previous residence but a more pleasant aspect.
 Their marriage certificate of September 2nd 1948, when she was 46 and Walter 43, gives her profession as 'Housekeeper'.
 By this time her father William must have been newly retired, his occupation being given as 'Railway Checker'.

 It is probable that the move was partially connected to the fact that, in 1950, Walter and Jessie adopted a 5-year old from an orphanage in Bromsgrove, which was run by a fellow Communist Party member.
 One of the many 'G.I. babies' of WW II, Jessie viewed his adoption as being something of a social duty.
 Her adopted son, Douggie was still in the Navy at this time, but maintained contact with his adopted mother.